micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-19-rashi_en.md

 <b>Red.</b> To correspond with “If they [your sins] are as red as crimson. . .”
 Sin is described as red.
 <b>Perfect.</b> To correspond with the Israelites, who were perfect, but then were blemished by it.
 This [offering] shall come and atone for them, and they will return to their perfection.
 <b>Upon which no yoke was laid.</b> Just as they discarded the yoke of Heaven.
-<b>To Elozor the kohein.</b> Just as they gathered against Aharon, the <i>kohein, [and forced him] to construct the calf.
+<b>To Elozor the Kohen.</b> Just as they gathered against Aharon, the <i>Kohen, [and forced him] to construct the calf.
 And since Aharon constructed the calf, this service was not performed by him, for, the accuser cannot serve as the defender. </i>
 <b>[He] shall burn the cow.</b> Just as the calf was burned.
 <b>Cedar wood, hyssop, and crimson wool.</b> These three species correspond with the three thousand men who perished because of the calf.
 The cedar is the loftiest of all trees, the hyssop the lowest of all, signifying that someone haughty who sinned with arrogance must humble himself like the hyssop and the worm to gain atonement.
 <b>A keepsake.</b> Just as the transgression of the calf, which is preserved throughout the generations for punishment, as there is no reckoning which does not include an accounting for the calf, as it is said, “on the day of my reckoning, I will take into account . . . [the sin of the calf], And <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>just as the calf defiled everyone involved with it, so does the <i>parah</i> defile everyone involved with it.
 Just as they were purified with its ashes, as it is said, “he scattered it on the water, etc.” so “they shall take, for the one defiled, from the dust of the burnt sin-offering, [and place, upon it, spring water.]